 Musculoskeletal conditions include include general explanations of anything that affects the skeleton, muscles, tendons, ligaments, cartilage or any other soft tissues.
 Injuries and terms such as tendonitis, sprains, & strains are covered as well as diseases such as Osteoperosis.
 For specific injuries view the body area specific section.

 A sprain is an injury to one or more ligaments.
 Ligaments are found at joints and connect two bones together.
+A sprain normally occurs when a severe force is made to the ankle, damaging the ligaments.
+The lateral ligaments on the outer ankle are the most commonly sprained and often occurs when the ankle rolls outwards.

 Joint pain can be due to any number of causes, from injuries to medical conditions.
 Generally, joint pain is a dull pain which cannot be pinpointed to a specific area.
 Joint pain is most common in the hips and knees.
 Pain which is localised to one joint is usually a specific condition or injury at the joint in question.
 Multiple joint pain should be investigated for more systemic (whole body) conditions.